 Teju is a writer, poet and urban geographer.
 She has been involved in social advocacy and human rights domestically and abroad for over a decade working on issues spanning social, racial and environmental justice.
-Teju’s work focuses on how city culture, urban production, and mircogeographies intersect with art and activism, inclusive technology, subaltern populations, and postcolonial communities.
+Teju’s work focuses on how city culture, urbanism, and cultural geographies intersect with art and activism, networked technology, marginalized populations, and inclusive communities.
 She does this using a digital, decolonial, diasporic, transnational lens that is informed by culturally relevant moments.
-She is the Creative Director of World Unwrapped, which is a platform for documenting other urban narratives.
-She spends her time on community event curation, diversity in technology, performing, development, collaborative projects, and writing.
+With a foundation in equity and inclusion, Teju spends her time on community event curation, performing, development, collaborative projects, and writing.
 She is interested in mapping and documenting Black futures.

 To date, Teju has done projects in Israel/Palestine, Ireland, Panama, and Hungry on issues such as nationalism, access, identity, urban exclusion and diaspora.
-In 2018 Teju did a European summer tour spanning five countries and six cities doing projects, talks and performances in six different countries about Black geographies & diasporic narratives.
+In 2018 Teju did a European summer tour spanning five countries and six cities doing projects, talks and performances in six different countries about Black geographies, Black urbanism & diasporic art and culture.
 Over the past decade Teju has received funding for her work and merit from institutions such as the European Commission, Clorox Foundation, Marcus Foster Education Institute, and National Coalition of 100 Black Women.

 4Cities UNICA (Network of Universities from the Capitals of Europe)

 Masters of Science: Urban Studies